 6. Use Software Tools

 There are many types of software that can help you manage your supply chain, including tracking shipments, controlling inventory, or updating lead times.
-Platforms like SAP, NetSuite, Apprise ERP, Halo, and many others offer various useful features.
+Platforms like SAP, NetSuite, Apprise ERP, and many others offer various useful features.
 Pick the one that best suits your needs and budget, and make the most of it.

 As we said earlier, providing a state-of-the-art payment option helps to build trust and create a streamlined business relationship with your suppliers.
 This is especially difficult if you’re working with overseas suppliers, since international bank transfers are anything but easy.